-J. Moss Wines is a small winery specializing in high-end hand crafted single vineyard Napa Cabernet Sauvignon.
+J. Moss Wines is a small winery specializing in premium hand crafted red wines, primarily single vineyard Napa Valley Cabernet Sauvignon.
 This winery was started by James Moss with his first vintage in 2001 although James had made home wine the prior year.
 His wife Janet has her wine making degree and also worked at Domaine Carneros for a number of years.
 James was the primary winemaker for J. Moss for many years; he and Janet hired a consulting winemaker in 2012.
 And their son Westley is also involved when he is in town.
-Prior to his career in the Napa Valley, James worked as a wholesaler in the wine industry, getting his start in Dallas, Texas.
-James would often take business and educational trips to the Napa Valley, and it didn’t take long before the Napa allure kicked in.
+Prior to his career in Napa Valley, James worked as a wholesaler in the wine industry, beginning his career in Dallas, Texas.
+James would often take business and educational trips to Napa Valley, and it didn’t take long before he became hooked by the Napa allure.

-He pulled up roots from Texas and moved out to the Napa Valley – crossing the southern part of the country on his way to Napa with all his possessions packed into the back of a U-Haul.
-He soon found himself volunteering to help his friend at a local winery and initially was put to work doing what would be fairly mundane winery tasks for industry veterans.
-However, when you are new to wine making you need to start at the bottom, everything is new, hence interesting – and even mundane functions such as manual punch downs, moving hoses, and rackings can pique one’s interest for a while.
+Eventually he left Texas and moved to Napa Valley; he drove through the southern part of the country on his way to California with all his possessions packed into the back of a U-Haul.
+He soon volunteered to help his friend at a local winery and initially worked on what would be fairly mundane winery tasks for industry veterans.
+However, when one is new to wine making one starts with the basics; everything is new, hence interesting and even mundane functions such as manual punch downs, moving hoses and racking can pique one’s interest.
 Over time he began to pick up more and more of the wine making side of the operations and for several years made “garagiste” home wine for friends and family.

 He spent several harvests working at wineries he was already familiar with including Benziger Winery in Sonoma County and Cakebread Cellars.
 He considers long time winemakers Mark Jessup and Gustavo Brambilia as mentors.

-During an early trip to the Napa Valley, he and friends enjoyed a tasting and dinner at Domain Carneros.
-Inquiring about possible nightlight after 9pm – he and his friends were invited to go to the Silverado Country Club to enjoy some live music.
-It was during his visit here that he first met Janet (who was working at Domain Carneros at the time).
+During an early trip to Napa Valley, he and friends enjoyed a tasting and dinner at Domain Carneros.
+Inquiring about possible nightlight after 9pm, he and his friends were invited to go to the Silverado Country Club to enjoy some live music.
+Those who live in Napa and or frequently visit will know that there is not much in the way of nightlight after 9pm in the city.
+It was during his visit here that he first met Janet, who was working at Domain Carneros at the time.

-Coming from an industry where James often tasted wine and had many years to build up his palate’s repertoire, he knew what types of wine he enjoyed.
+Coming from an industry where James often tasted wine and had many years to build up his palate, he already knew what types of wine he enjoyed.
 His wines are vineyard specific, and he tends to use the same vineyards for a number of years which builds terroir consistency in the wines.
-They are high in fruit flavor, not over the top with alcohol but rather balanced from start to finish.
+They are richly fruited both on the bouquet and the palate and show a restraint in terms of alcohol percentage; in summary, these are balanced wines which are approachable in their youth but have the characteristics to age well over many years.
 All wines are fermented in small open top fermentors and the free run juice is kept separate from the pressed juice throughout their aging, until the final blending decisions are made.
 This is where James’ trained palate really helps.
-He is looking for smooth mouth feels, delicate tannins, rich flavors with fairly long finishes.
+He is looking for integrated texture including resolved tannins, rich flavors and lengthy finishes.
 The wines are bottled unfiltered for maximum color and flavor.

 Select Wines

-James creates a very limited production single vineyard estate Merlot – usually only 2 barrels and is available for wine club members only (allocated to 6 bottles maximum per member).
+James creates a very limited production single vineyard estate Merlot; it is usually 2 barrels and is only available for wine club members (allocated to 6 bottles maximum per member).
 James and Janet made their first Merlot together in their garage – only 1/2 a barrel from grapes that Domaine Carneros CEO at the time, Eileen Crane allowed them to harvest from the Perez Vineyard in Carneros.
 And it was their Merlot that James and Janet served at their wedding – held at Domaine Carneros of course.

 James even planted the hillside part of his backyard with cuttings of Merlot from the Perez Vineyard (about 500 vines).
-This is one of the first residential subdivision Napa Valley vineyards we visited – but with the backyard space and terroir not far from the cooling influence of the San Pablo Bay, this is a perfect location for a small vineyard.
-Just ask any of the successful Napa wineries who have vineyards planted in this area (well south of the town of Napa).
+This is one of the first residential subdivision Napa Valley vineyards we visited – but with the backyard space and terroir not far from the cooling influence of the San Pablo Bay, this is an ideal location for a small vineyard.
+A number of successful Napa wineries own or lease vineyards in this part of the valley, a cooler region well south of the city of Napa.
 With a vineyard this small James can really micromanage each and every vine.

 The 2016 James Moss, Moss Vineyard 100% varietal Merlot initially shows some meaty and savory characteristics but as the bouquet breathes this dissipates – revealing darker fruit aromatics.
 Noticeable on the palate is the wine’s density yet also its balance.
-The tannins are felt but well integrated – they feel nice on the palate and are rounded somewhat gravelly in their textural feel.
+The tannins are felt but well integrated; they feel pleasing on the palate with a rounded and somewhat gravelly textural feel.

 The 2015 James Moss Coombsville Cabernet Sauvignon was aged in 100% new oak, 90% French and 10% American.
 Offers a floral perfume note on the bouquet, chocolate covered cherries (brown chocolate).
 The ‘Coombsville freshness’ shows across the palate but with a noticeable intensity of flavor.
 Mouthwatering acidity.
 Juicy steak wine?!
 This is an ideal wine showcasing the power, depth and balance of Coombsville grown fruit (in what is a cooler growing region in the Napa Valley, i.e., this is not the eastern slopes of Oakville).